Linux Foundation Ceph

-In 2021 there have been 0 vulnerabilities in Linux Foundation Ceph .
-Last year Ceph had 4 security vulnerabilities published.
-Right now, Ceph is on track to have less security vulnerabilities in 2021 than it did last year.
+In 2023 there have been 0 vulnerabilities in Linux Foundation Ceph .
+Last year Ceph had 1 security vulnerability published.
+Right now, Ceph is on track to have less security vulnerabilities in 2023 than it did last year.

-It may take a day or so for new Ceph vulnerabilities to show up.
+It may take a day or so for new Ceph vulnerabilities to show up in the stats or in the list of recent security vulnerabilties.
 Additionally vulnerabilities may be tagged under a different product or component name.

 An authorization bypass vulnerability was found in Ceph versions 15.2.0 before 15.2.2